It's time to sound off and decide once and for all: RV camping vs. tent camping.

 It must be said that RV camping can involve a level of towing that some may not be used to.
 It can also be said that RVing takes a higher level of experience before it can be deemed a safe adventure for you and your family.
 After all, you don't have to drive a large tent down the road and watch for low bridges, or make the same wide turns that a big motorhome needs.

-An RVing road trip can involve the same level and happiness of planning that goes with tenting, and sometimes can use the same tent sites as well.
-And if you don't own a RV, there are RV rentals that can be had to create that trip to remember that you've been looking for all these years.
+An RVing road trip can involve the same levels of happiness and planning that goes with tenting, and sometimes can use the same tent sites as well.
+And if you don't own an RV, there are RV rentals that can be had to create that "trip to remember" that you've been looking for all these years.

 RV Camping vs. Tent Camping

-RVing needs an experienced driver, usually a RV-friendly park, and hookups to electrical and a sewer (in some cases septic) system.
+RVing needs an experienced driver, usually an RV-friendly park, and hookups to electrical and a sewer (in some cases septic) system.

 RV camping is probably a safer way to enjoy the outdoors, as they have a hard top and are generally grounded from lightning storms, whereas a tent is not and needs to be vacated in an electrical storm situation.

 RV camping is most certainly the more expensive of the two.
-Tent campers need a lot of gear.
+Tent campers need a lot of gear and a solid checklist so they don't miss anything on the way out the door.
 Some say RVing isn't really camping.
 Others say tents are for kids.

-As a bottom line. whatever your choice is, we are behind you all the way!
-It's not so much about what method you use or how comfortable you wish to be, but about locking up the house, letting your family know where you are going, and getting out in the wide open spaces for a little R&R.
+As a bottom line, whatever your choice is, we are behind you all the way!
+For those of us who love getting out into nature, it's not so much about what method you use or how comfortable you wish to be.
+It's about locking up the house, letting your family know where you are going, and getting out in the wide open spaces for a true breath of fresh air and a little R&R.